 The Drum Tower got its name from the huge drum located within the building.
 It was at the Bell Tower where the bell was struck to mark the start of the day, whereas it was at the Drum Tower where the drum was beaten at sunset to indicate the end of the day.

-You could also explore other attraction in Xi’an, such as the Shaanxi History Museum, or the Small Wild Goose Pagoda.
+You could also explore other attractions in Xi’an, such as the Shaanxi History Museum, or the Small Wild Goose Pagoda.

 Xi’an Travel Itinerary